m3dwards/longmynd.org/content/weather/weather-from-27th-july.md

 title: Weather from 27th July
 date: 2026-07-27T06:29:30.119Z
 ---
+Sunday due to be East or maybe SE - forecasts vary a little.
+Cludbase/Inversion at 6000ft plus.  whether Corndon or Wrekin will be ridge soarable is doubtful, both may be intermittently so, it's more of a thermal and leave the hill day.

+\----------------------------------------

 Today, Wednesday a HG day, off to the south but I think ok at the Mynd.
 For PG maybe Camlo as the slope is shallow and you can launch low down.

 Thursday a Mynd day but probably mostly HG as quite windy.